When Your Dog Won’t Stop Scratching: Understanding Seasonal Allergies

 Managing Their Environment

-Controlling your dog’s environment is just as important as treating their symptoms.
-Keeping your home clean by vacuuming often, using HEPA filters, and washing your dog’s bedding can cut indoor allergens.
-Limiting outdoor activity during peak pollen hours—early mornings and windy afternoons—also reduces exposure.
-Rinsing your dog with water after walks helps wash away allergens clinging to their coat.
-Additionally, adding supplements like Omega-3 fatty acids and probiotics can strengthen the skin barrier and boost overall immune health.
+It is equally as important to manage your dog’s environment as it is to manage their symptoms.
+Cleaning your home regularly by vacuuming, utilizing HEPA filters, and washing the dog’s bedding can reduce allergens.
+Avoiding outdoor activities at peak pollen times (early mornings and windy afternoons) also limits exposure.
+Washing your dog with water after walks helps remove allergens from their coat.
+Furthermore, adding supplements such as Omega-3s and probiotics may help improve skin, immune health, and skin barrier function.

 Allergies Can’t Be Cured, But They Can Be Controlled